poshjosh/chinomsoikwuagwu.com/2020/04/03/Answers_AWS-Certified-Cloud-Architect-Associate0.md

   _Consider what happens when one AZ is lost.
 The question requires a minimum of 8 left when an AZ is lost._

+31. __As the cloud administrator of a company, you notice that one of the EC2 instances is restarting frequently.
+There is need to trouble shoot and analyze the system logs.__

+  __What can be used in AWS to store and analyze the log files from the EC2 instances?__

+  - AWS S3
+  - AWS CloudTrail
+  - AWS SQS
+  - `AWS CloudWatch Logs.`

+    * _You can use Amazon CloudWatch Logs to monitor, store, and access your log files from Amazon EC2 instances, AWS CloudTrail and other sources_.
+    * _CloudTrail would be appropriate if we were auditing or tracking activity by monitoring API calls as it prvides info such as who, when, what relating to the request that was made._

+32. __How would you increase the number of connections to an RDS instance?__

+  - `Create a new parameter group, attach it to the DB instance and change the setting.`
+  - Login to the RDS instance and modify database config file under /etc/mysql/my.cnf
+  - Modify setting in default options group attached to DB instance.
+  - Create a new option group, attach it to DB instance and change the setting.

 ### References ###